NedHermann/trading_projects/src/portfolio_optimization/README.md

 tickers: a character vector of the same tickers from the video
 date_from: beginning of the date value range from the video
 date_to: ending of the date value range from the video
-I've also set the seed since some of the later portfolio options uses rng's.
+I've also set the seed since some of the later portfolio options uses rng.

 ```
 set.seed(123)